Student Success Advisors & Staff

 Dr. Cassandra Green - Assistant Vice-President

 Jarso Jallah Saygbe - Executive Director-Advising & Retention

 Ms. Jallah Saygbe is a seasoned professional with extensive interdisciplinary executive experience in Academia, Training & Workforce Development, Human Service, Public Sector Management, and Strategic Organizational Development.
 She has progressive experience working in academia, both at the secondary and post-secondary levels; with special focus in assisting low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline.

 Her primary role as Executive Director of Advising & Retention in the Office of Student Success is to provide strategic leadership and manage the administration of the academic advising program, including retention related initiatives.
 Her core professional interest has always been and continues to be student development.
 Her motto on advising is: “advising is teaching” and she teaches students to acknowledge their passions, to seek out opportunities that allow them to pursue their life goals.
 Her academic credentials include both a Master of Arts in Counseling, and dual Baccalaureate degrees in Sociology and Communications.
-Additionally, she has completed course work leading towards a doctorate in Higher Education Administration.
+Additionally, she is currently pursuing a doctorate in Higher Education Administration.